AleksaZatezalo/LinkedIn-Scraper/README.md

 This script relies on two libraries to scrape LinkedIn profiles: Selenium and Beautiful Soup 4.
 Selenium simulates human users using a web brower and makes authenticating to an application very easy.
 Using Selenium opens a browser by using web drivers.
 Beautiful Soup 4 is made to effectivly parse HTTP requests which will be will be retrived by Selenium.
-A menu has been made using curses.

 More details on port scanning on web scraping with Selenium can also be found in the video below: